 The result of this study provides an empirical evidence and supports the theory proposed by Carlson et al. (2004), Pontiff et al. (2008) and Cooper et al. (2008) which stated that the growth of assets has an influence on stock returns.
-This research is expected to further clarification both the relationship between asset growth and stock returns using decomposition method, in which it can be used as a benchmark for investors and securities analysts in determining the risk in the investment decision.
-By decomposition method asset growth, it has a positive effect on stock returns, or in other words, the higher the asset growth, the higher the stock return comes.
-A cash growth negatively affects to stock returns at the time of the asset and operating liabilities have a significant negative effect on stock returns.
+This research is expected to further clarification both the relationship between asset growth and stock returns using decomposition method, in which it can be used as a benchmark for investors and sequities analysts in determining the risk in the investment decision.
+By decomposition method asset growth, it has a positive effect on stock returns, or in other rounds, the higher the asset growth, the higher the stock return message as a significant negative effect on stock returns.

 This paper based on asset growth component in terms of funding and investment.
 Decomposition shows the components of a strong asset growth effects to stock returns.
-From decomposition, the fixed asset investment growth has a positive effect on stock returns in terms of funding and retained earnings growth and growth equity positive effect on stock returns.
+From decomposition, the fixed asset investment positive effect on stock returns in terms of funding and retained earnings growth and growth equity positive effect on stock returns.
 This paper uses secondary data and samples public company with manufacturing industry in Indonesia Stock Exchange in the year of 2010 - 2015, and the influence of the type of industry that may affect was not included in the models.
 The result of this study provides an empirical evidence and the theory supports an asset growth.
 The firm who is trusted by the market will achieve a higher rate of asset growth than the firm that shows the expected lower growth rate.
 It also found that the main factor that explains the difference between the asset growth of these firms is the expectation of profit growth and growth equity firm, according to the investors desire to the firm in the future.